 Purchasing Considerations

-Speaking of semiconductors, consideration must also be given to weird diode packages, blag flag capacitors, hard to find matched FETs (like the six grades in the MC phono preamp alone) and other unobtainable transistors that may require modern replacements.
+Speaking of semiconductors, consideration must also be given to weird diode packages, blag flag capacitors, hard-to-find matched FETs (like the six grades in the MC phono preamp alone) and other unobtainable transistors that may require modern replacements.

 Bang per Buck

 Seriously, the AS-3000 is lovely, but at $9000 AUD, they’ve gotta be dreaming.
 This is why I keep telling anyone who’ll listen that vintage hi-fi is where the real value lies.
-Gear like this sounds at least as good and is way cheaper for what you get.
+Gear like this sounds at least as good and is way cheaper, for what you get.
 Once you form this understanding, you’ll find it very difficult to drop big money on modern high-end gear.

 Bottom Line

-So with this in mind, if you can find a Sansui AU-919 for the right price, have access to an expert who can inspect/service/overhaul it for you and don’t mind the likely need to spend a little money, GO FOR IT!
+So with all this in mind, if you can find a Sansui AU-919 for the right price, have access to a technician who can inspect/service/overhaul it for you and don’t mind the almost certain need to spend a little money, GO FOR IT!
+These are stunning amplifiers, definitely one of the greats.

 Awesome review.
 I have one of these here in the UK and it is quite something!